 Deluxe Collector’s Edition Contents:

-For its return to the UK, 88 Films provided the same packaging style they provided with Erotic Ghost Story and The Young Master for Robotrix.
+For its return to the UK, distributor 88 Films went all-out with the presentation and packaging by offering Robotrix the deluxe collector’s edition treatment in the same vein that they had done with Erotic Ghost Story and The Young Master for their Blu-ray releases.

 Physical Contents:

-• Rigid Box with new artwork by R.P.
-“KUNG FU BOB” O’Brien and Amaray packaging
+- Rigid Box with brand-new artwork by R.P.
+“KUNG FU BOB” O’Brien

 On-Disc Contents: